Pool 6 – Green River

 *These ratings are only recommendations.
 Skill and experience will dictate levels appropriate for each angler.

-Resources for River Levels:
+Resources for River Levels

-U.S. Army Corp of Engineers Lake Lake/River Reports
+U.S. Army Corps of Engineers Lake/River Reports

 (Provides daily dam discharges and forecasted release schedules)